OMNIALowCode/omnia3/docs/pages/omnia3/Tutorials/omnia3_apiclienttutorial.md

 {% endraw %}
     ````

+    ![Postman POST Response](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/apiclient/POSTresponse.jpg)

-5. Click on send and check the Omnia API response.
+5. Click on send and check the OMNIA API's response.
 If request was made successfully, a 201 Created status code is the expected result.
 Validate the response - it should return a JSON object showing what was created.

-    ![Postman POST Response](https://raw.githubusercontent.com/OMNIALowCode/omnia3/master/docs/images/tutorials/apiclient/POSTresponse.jpg)

 6. Now change the request type to GET, and retrieve the Company record saved on the last step by setting the request url as the base url, with "api/v1/[TenantCode]/prd/Application/Company/default/AnalogSound" at the end.
 Replace "[TenantCode]" with yout actual tenant code.